 The Hecht Synagogue is located in the Faculty of Humanities on the Hebrew University Campus of Mount Scopus, Jerusalem.
-The synagogue is famed for its architecture and breathtaking view over the Old City and Temple Mount with the stunning gold dome of the Dome of the Rock.
+The synagogue is famed for its architecture and a breathtaking view over the Old City and Temple Mount with the stunning gold Dome of the Rock.

 Founders of the Hecht Synagogue, Jerusalem

 The construction of the synagogue was funded by the Hecht family in memory of Mayer Jacob Hecht (1928-2006).
 Jacob Hecht (better known as Chic) was the US Republican Senator of Nevada (1983-1989) and the US Ambassador to the Bahamas (1989-1993).
 The Hebrew University had existed on Mount Scopus since 1925.
 From 1948 to 1967 the university was in an UN-protected Israeli enclave in the Jordanian-administered territory.
 During this time the campus had deteriorated and following the Six-Day War in 1967, there was a push to restore and revitalize the university with the help of donations.